0xCUB3/Modified-Dots-and-Boxes/README.md

-# Wheel Graph Dots and Boxes Game
+# Modified Dots and Boxes

 A strategic turn-based game for two players, implemented with Pygame.
 Players take turns selecting an edge on a wheel graph.
 Once all edges around a vertex are selected, it becomes isolated and is owned by the player.
 The player with the most vertices when all edges are selected wins the game.

+In the algorithm file, a recursive method is used to determine outcomes for various classes of graphs.
+A summary of these findings can be found below.

 ## Features